Smashed: Auckland charity store targeted in overnight break-in

 AdvertisementAdvertise with NZME.

-The charity op shop, that uses proceeds from sales to help fund Auckland's SPCA centre, carries a range of donated clothing, shoes and homeware.
+The charity op shop, which uses proceeds from sales to help fund Auckland's SPCA centre, carries a range of donated clothing, shoes and homeware.